wnowak10/Gravity/_posts/data_science/trees_posts/2017-1-5-forests.markdown

 sum(p==test_y)/length(p) # test error!
 ```

+Running all this code often shows that my single tree results in an error of ~30%, which is less than the authors find (seen above in Tree vs forests error chart).
 So, I need to figure out why my test error tends to be smaller than HT&F found.
-An open question.
+An open question, at the moment.
 Please leave comments in comments section!